doubleangels/chatgpt/docs/configuration.md

 | `MODEL_NAME` | OpenAI model to use | No | `gpt-4o-mini` |
 | `MAX_HISTORY_LENGTH` | Messages to retain in history | No | `10` |
 | `LOG_LEVEL` | Logging verbosity | No | `info` |

-See the README for supported models and details.